Vandivier/afterecon/content/2014-11-14-how-to-monetize-any-text-platform.md

 ---
-title: How to Monetize Any Text Platform
+title: "How to Monetize Any Text Platform"
 date: 2014-11-14 16:11:04
 author: John Vandivier
 ---